 - Click Create Campaign next to the release.

-- Add the required info (including budget, target audience, payment method) then click SCHEDULE.
+- Add the required info (including budget, target country, target audience, destination, and payment method) then click Submit.

 Campaigns run until you spend your budget or 10 days after your campaign starts, whichever comes first.

 - Budget and campaign dates can be changed up to 1 day before the start date